krjab/Functional.Lib/doc/ReadMe.md

 A simple library of structures and extension to enable writing c# code in a more functional style.
 Avoid having to check for null values with usage of _Option_ and _Either_.

+# Most importand structures
+Two most important structures to use are
+_Option_ and _Either_.

+_Option_ represents something that may (but does not have to) exist.
+An _Option_ can be one of two: _Some_ or _None_.
+Examples would be:
+ - parsing result (valid parsed value or nothing)
+ - search result (valid record found or nothing)

+_Either_ represents one of two possible result, 'left' or 'right'.
+'Left' can mostly be used to represent a valid result, the 'right' to represent an error that occured.

 # Code examples

 ## How to use an _Option_: